Four killed, dozens wounded, in suicide attack on Pakistan forces

 Each of two allied militant groups, the Pakistani Taliban and Lashkar-e-Islam, claimed responsibility for the attack in the Khyber region near the Afghan border, where the military has been battling them since last October.

-The attack targeted a paramilitary vehicle outside a government compound in the Jamrud area of the region, official Shaukatullah Afridi, who was metres away from the blast, told Reuters.
+The attack targeted a paramilitary vehicle outside a government compound in the Jamrud area of the region, official Shaukatullah Afridi, who was meters away from the blast, told Reuters.

 “I had just entered the office and sat on my chair when I heard a huge blast,” Afridi said.